kobotoolbox/docs/source/number_decimal_range.md

   Chinese, Arabic or Nepali.
 </p>

-### Setting up in XLSForm
+## Setting up in XLSForm

-In XLSForm, you can add “Number”, “Decimal” and “Range” questions by using `integer`, `decimal` and `range` question types, respectively as shown in the following example:
+In XLSForm, you can add "Number", "Decimal" and "Range" questions by using `integer`, `decimal` and `range` question types respectively:

 | type    | name     | label                                             | parameters           |
 | :------ | :------- | :------------------------------------------------ | :------------------- |